nullbio/nova/ABOUT.md

 2. **Translation Rules**: How to map nova to PyTorch code
 3. **Explanation Protocol**: How to explain the translations
 4. **Extension Guidelines**: How to handle concepts not explicitly defined

-## Benefits of This Approach

-1. **Accessibility**: Makes deep learning concepts approachable through natural language
-2. **Flexibility**: Can evolve without needing to update actual code
-3. **Educational Value**: Provides a bridge between intuitive understanding and technical implementation
-4. **Practical Application**: Allows programmers to sketch ML solutions quickly before diving into implementation details
-5. **AI-Friendly**: Leverages AI assistants' strength in language understanding

-Would you like me to develop any specific aspect of this system further?
-For example, I could:
-- Expand the language guide with more detailed mappings
-- Create a more comprehensive system prompt
-- Develop a full example of a complex ML task in nova